mat-docs/SECU4.Site/docs/open_streaming_architecture/bridge_service/index.md

 !!! note
     Currently, ADS will launch the Bridge Service in a separate command prompt for ease of testing/validation and diagnostics.

+## UNIX Timestamps

+Timestamps from McLaren Applied ECUs are relative to midnight local time.
+To convert the timestamps to UNIX epoch time in UTC, the date and the local timezone offset on the machine hosting the bridge service is used.

+!!! warning
+    It also applies to File Telemetry Recorders and Multi-Session Offload Recorders in addition to live telemetry.
+    Replaying a raw file on a machine that is incorrectly configured could publish timestamps at the incorrect date and timezone.